| The

 miles (9 km) from the falls is the Zambezi National

 Park.
-It stretches along the Zambezi for 25 miles
+It stretches along the Zambezi for 25

-river.
-Sundowner cruises paddle these deceptively
+flowing river.
+Sundowner cruises paddle these

-calm waters above the falls.
+deceptively calm waters above the falls.

 ANIMALS